Approximating local properties by tensor network states with constant bond dimension: Introduction

-Similar results with even stronger upper bounds on the bond dimension were previously known \cite{Hua15a, SV17} for (positive semidefinite) matrix product operator (MPO) \cite{VGC04, ZV04} approximations.
-MPS are certainly more favorable than MPO, for the latter are more difficult to work with in both theory \cite{KGE14} and practice.
+Analogous results with even better upper bounds on the bond dimension were obtained \cite{Hua15a, SV17} for (positive semidefinite) matrix product operator (MPO) \cite{VGC04, ZV04} approximations (MPO are a generalization of MPS to operators).
+However, MPS are preferable to MPO, for the latter are more difficult to work with in both theory \cite{KGE14} and practice.

-In 2D, few positive results are known.
-In particular, it is an open problem whether ground states of gapped Hamiltonians always obey an area law \cite{ECP10, Osb12, GHLS15, Hua15b}, and an area law (in its strongest formulation) does not imply efficient tensor network approximations to the wave function \cite{GE16, Hua14c}.
-Projected entangled pair states (PEPS) \cite{VC04} are generalizations of MPS to higher dimensions.
-We prove that \begin{enumerate} [resume*] \item In 2D, an area law for $R_\alpha(\alpha<1)$ implies a PEPS representation with bond dimension $e^{O(1/\delta)}$ such that all local properties are approximated to accuracy $\delta$. \end{enumerate}
+In 2D, rigorous results are scarce.
+In particular, it is an open problem whether ground states of gapped Hamiltonians always satisfy an area law \cite{ECP10, Osb12, GHLS15, Hua15b}, and an area law (in its strongest formulation) does not imply efficient tensor network approximations to the wave function \cite{GE16, Hua20ISIT, Hua21JCP}.
+PEPS are a generalization of MPS to higher dimensions.
+We prove that \begin{enumerate} [resume*] \item In 2D, an area law for $R_\alpha(\alpha<1)$ implies a PEPS representation with bond dimension $e^{O(1/\delta)}$ such that all local properties are approximated to additive error $\le\delta$. \end{enumerate}

-Critical ground states often obey an area law with logarithmic corrections \cite{HLW94, VLRK03, LRV04, CC04, CC09, Wol06, GK06}.
-In the presence of such corrections, similar results are obtained: \begin{enumerate} [resume*] \item In 1D, there exists an MPS approximation with bond dimension $\poly(1/\delta)$. \item In 2D, there exists a PEPS approximation with bond dimension $e^{\tilde O(1/\delta)}$.\footnote{To simplify the notation, we use a tilde to hide a polylogarithmic factor, e.g., $\tilde O(x):=O(x\poly\log x)$.} \end{enumerate}
+Analogous results for approximating local properties are obtained for states (e.g., many critical ground states \cite{HLW94, VLRK03, LRV04, CC04, CC09, Wol06, GK06}) with logarithmic corrections to the area law: \begin{enumerate} [resume*] \item In 1D, there exists an MPS approximation with bond dimension $\poly(1/\delta)$. \item In 2D, there exists a PEPS approximation with bond dimension $e^{\tilde O(1/\delta)}$.\footnote{To simplify the notation, we use a tilde to hide a polylogarithmic factor, e.g., $\tilde O(x):=O(x\poly\log x)$.} \end{enumerate}